The Best Shooting Rests in 2023

 When paired with the rubber feet on the Caldwell Lead Sled, the weight comes into play, which work together to keep the rest from skidding out or sliding from recoil.

-The versatility makes the Caldwell Lead Sled helpful for shooting both rifles and shotguns using high recoiling slug ammunition and can handle heavy 20 pound guns.
+This stabile versatility makes the Caldwell Lead Sled helpful for shooting both rifles and shotguns using high-recoiling slug ammunition and can handle heavy 20-pound guns.

-4. Caldwell The Rock Deluxe Front Shooting Rest
+4. Best Front Rest: Caldwell The Rock Deluxe

-Similar to the Caldwell Lead Sled, the Rock Deluxe can accommodate a variety of rifles, but it uses a 2-piece structure rather than the sled design.
+Similar to the Caldwell Lead Sled, the Rock Deluxe can accommodate a variety of rifles, but it uses a 2-piece structure rather than a single sled design.

 The Caldwell company designed this stand-alone front rest to be paired with any rear bag for versatility across shooting platforms.